Obama previews jobs speech, challenges Republicans

-Obama used a Labour Day rally with cheering union workers in economically hard-hit Detroit to set a combative tone before his nationally televised speech to Congress on Thursday, signalling he is ready to confront Republicans over their resistance to his agenda.
+Obama used a Labor Day rally with cheering union workers in economically hard-hit Detroit to set a combative tone before his nationally televised speech to Congress on Thursday, signaling he is ready to confront Republicans over their resistance to his agenda.

 "We're going to see if congressional Republicans can put country before party," Obama told a campaign-style gathering of about 13,000 in a General Motors parking lot.
 "Show us what you got.
 The time for Washington games is over.
 The time for action is now."

-Obama's jobs speech has taken on new urgency after Friday's Labour Department report, which showed zero U.S. employment growth in August and the jobless rate stuck at 9.1 percent.
+Obama's jobs speech has taken on new urgency after Friday's Labor Department report, which showed zero employment growth in August and the jobless rate stuck at 9.1 percent.

 A FEW SPECIFICS